dentarg/auth0-blog/_posts/2017-05-23-sms-passwordless-authentication.markdown

 ## How Does SMS Passwordless Authentication Work?

 Let's take a look at how SMS passwordless authentication actually works.
-This form of authentication works via SMS.
 Check out the process below:

 * The user is asked to enter a valid phone number.

 	![](https://cdn.auth0.com/blog/sms-authentication/sms-lock.png)

 	_User enters a valid phone number_

 * A unique onetime code is then sent to the phone number.

 	![Onetime code is received](https://cdn.auth0.com/blog/sms-authentication/auth0-sms.png)

 	_One time code is received_

 * Once the user enters this code into your application, your app validates that the code is correct and that the phone number exists and belongs to a user, a session is initiated, and the user is logged in.

 	![SMS Confirmation](https://cdn.auth0.com/blog/sms-authentication/sms-confirmation.png)

-	_In Auth0's case, user has five minutes to input the code into the app & get logged-in_
+	_In Auth0's case, the user has five minutes to input the code into the app & get logged-in_

 Take a look at Auth0's onetime code via SMS implementation below: